LukeWood/reef-net/README.md

 experimenting with new anchorbox configurations, or including more data augmentation techniques.

 ## Thanks!
-Thanks for checking out our RetinaNet implementation.
+Thanks for checking out ReefNet